Mercerenies/latitude/spec/ii_standard_library/kernel.md

 ### `Kernel Slots protect (object, slotName).`

 Adds assignment and delete protection to the given slot on the supplied object.
-If the slot does not exist, [TODO: This is currently a bug in the interpreter; correct and fill in the behavior here].
+If the slot does not exist, a `SlotError` is raised.

 ### `Kernel Slots protected? (object, slotName).`